dotnet/docfx/docs/designs/xref.md

 - Reference to an external UID with multiple versionings (not support for now)
     - The resolve logic should be smilar to the internal resolving
 - [UID defnition](#define-uid)
-- Needs to check if we have any conceptual repo output non-empty xrefmap.json.
-If yes, and auto-complete in xref service is still in use xref service needs to consume `xrefmap.json` instead of `xrefmap.yml` before v3 xref on-boarding.
+- xref service needs to consume `xrefmap.json` instead of `xrefmap.yml` after the conceptual repository switching to docfx v3.
 - In v2, `xrefservice` can be defined in `docfx.json` then the user can query `uid` universally, which will be removed during the migration to v3 and related tags should be added to `.openpublishing.publish.config.json`.

 ## Define UID